2025 World Space Vision &

 Interactive Experiences and Networking

-Empower students to explore entrepreneurship, launch innovative ideas, understand the value of a team and/or pursue advanced studies in Space and AI by connecting them with leading AI companies, space organizations, top universities, and industry experts.
+Empower students to explore AI tools, apply entrepreneurial skills, launch innovative ideas, understand the value of teamwork, pursue advanced studies or work in Space and AI by presenting paths to engage leading AI companies, space organizations, colleges and universities, and industry experts.

 img